-Within Africa, significant disruptions experienced in the Northeast African region have persisted throughout FY23 and these are continuing with no signs of any improvement in that disrupted market.
+Within Africa, significant disruptions experienced in the Northeast African region have persisted throughout FY23.
+The Company has not witnessed any improvement in this disrupted market.
 Importantly, revenues from other parts of Africa have stabilised and are largely returning to pre-COVID levels.
 Consistent with previous years, the African market benefited from seasonal conditions in the second half.